runekrauss/freddy/README.md

 Note that this stage may take some time depending on your system configuration.
 For example, FrEDDY relies on certain [Boost libraries](https://boost.org/libraries) like *Unordered*, which offers high-performance hash containers.
-If this dependency cannot be found locally, it will be downloaded from an [external repository](https://github.com/boostorg/boost/releases) at configure time, with the required Boost modules automatically added to your build system.
+If this dependency cannot be found locally, it'll be downloaded from an [external repository](https://github.com/boostorg/boost/releases) at configure time, with the required Boost modules automatically added to your build system.